Ottilie Klein

 Ottilie Klein (born 14 February 1984) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag since 2021.

-In addition to her parliamentary work, she has been the secretary general of the CDU in Berlin since 2023, under the leadership of it chair Kai Wegner.
+In addition to her parliamentary work, Klein served as secretary general of the CDU in Berlin from 2023 to 2026, under the leadership of it chair Kai Wegner.

 Early life and education

 Klein was born to Russia Germans in the West German town of Villingen-Schwenningen.
 During her studies, she worked at the Alexander von Humboldt Foundation in 2007.

 Early career

 In 2017, Klein briefly worked as a parliamentary advisor to Sybille Benning.
 She worked for the CDU's group in the State Parliament of Berlin, first as chief of staff to its successive chairs Florian Graf and Burkhard Dregger (2017–2020) and as the group's head of strategy and policy planning (2018–2020).
-From 2020 to 2021, Klein worked at the Association of Public Banks (VÖB).
+From 2020 to 2021, Klein worked at the Association of German Public Banks (VÖB).